Yannick Veilleux: Playing career

-Veilleux was selected second overall by Shawinigan Cataractes in the 2009 QMJHL Entry Draft.
+Veilleux was selected second overall by the Shawinigan Cataractes in the 2009 QMJHL Entry Draft.
 He led the Cataractes to win the 2012 Memorial Cup before being traded, prior to the start of the 2012–13 season, to the Moncton Wildcats in exchange for defenceman Brandon Gormley.

 On March 6, 2013, the St. Louis Blues signed Veilleux to a three-year, entry-level contract.
-For the duration of his rookie contract with the Blues, Veilleux remained primarily with AHL affiliate's, the Peoria Rivermen and Chicago Wolves, appearing in 167 games.
+For the duration of his rookie contract with the Blues, Veilleux remained primarily with its AHL affiliates, the Peoria Rivermen and Chicago Wolves, appearing in 167 games.

 Veilleux was not tendered a qualifying offer at the conclusion of his contract with the Blues and remained an unsigned free agent heading into the 2016–17 season.
 On October 12, 2016, Veilleux agreed to a one-year AHL contract with the St. John's IceCaps, affiliate to the Montreal Canadiens.
 In the 2016-17 season, Veilleux split the season between the IceCaps and secondary affiliate, the Brampton Beast.
 He featured in 53 games, adding to the forward depth of the IceCaps with 6 goals and 16 points.

 As a free agent, Veilleux opted to remain within the Canadiens organization, signing a one-year AHL contract with new affiliate, the Laval Rocket, on July 20, 2017.
 In the 2017–18 season, he appeared in a depth forward line role with the Rocket, contributing with 3 goals and 7 points in 52 games.

 After two seasons within the Canadiens organization, Veilleux left as a free agent and later agreed to a one-year AHL contract with the Rochester Americans, affiliate to the Buffalo Sabres, on August 3, 2018.
 In the 2018–19 season, Veilleux made 50 appearances for the Americans in a checking-line role, notching 5 goals and 8 points.

-Having played the last five seasons primarily in the AHL, Veilleux as a free agent opted to return to the Kalamazoo Wings of the ECHL, signing a one-year contract on October 1, 2019.
+Having played the last five seasons primarily in the AHL, Veilleux, as a free agent, opted to return to the Kalamazoo Wings of the ECHL, signing a one-year contract on October 1, 2019.